In 2019, Nike spent 3.75 billion dollars on marketing expenses.

 Google wants to show searchers exactly what they are looking for so they don’t have to go looking somewhere else.
 If Google can show a user a page that specifically answers a user’s search query, then it will prioritize that page at the top of the search results over a page that “kind of” covers that search and “kind of” covers another keyword.

-But if the products users stumble upon once they click through from Google aren’t what they were expecting… you won’t be making very many successful transactions.
+But if the users of the product stumble upon once they click through from Google aren’t what they were expecting… you won’t be making very many successful transactions.

 Top Keyword Research Tools